 I didn't want to risk damaging the rim, the tube or the tire, so I decided to just take it all to Rebec & Kroes and ask them to mount the tire instead.
 After checking it they determined that I had the wrong sized tire!

 I had ordered the Kojak some time ago from Rebec & Kroes as a replacement for the Stelvio.
 The mistake I made was going by the imperial size, as both tires are listed as having a 20 inch diameter, even though they are quite different in diameter.
 It turns out the Kojak is an ETRTO 35-406 (20 x 1.35 in), while the Stelvio that actually did fit the rim was an ETRTO 28-451 (20 x 1.125 in).
 The Kojak was at one time OEM equipment on the Speed, but that must have been with a different rim, I guess.
-The solution was to order a Schwalbe Durano, which is an ETRTO 28-451 (20 x 1.125 in) tire.
+The solution was to order a Schwalbe Durano on 17 June 2015, which is an ETRTO 28-451 (20 x 1.125 in) tire.
 It arrived on 21 July 2015 and I picked it up the next morning, along with two spare tubes that I ordered.
 It looks good!

 What happened to the ETRTO 35-406 (20 x 1.35 in) Kojak tire that I can't use?
 Since it was brand new Rebec & Kroes initially said that they would give me a credit for it and resell it.
 Later they returned it to me and said that it was an unusual size and would be hard to sell.
-I now have it posted on Craigslist.
+I now have it posted on Craigslist and Kijiji.

 The Catrike has now been out of service since 14 May, seven weeks so far, all waiting for tires to come in.